zeroknowledgediscovery/Cynet/README.rst

 	.. code:: python

 		__init__(self, jsonFILE)

 		append(self,pydict):
 			Utilities for storing and manipulating XPFSA models inferred by XGenESeSS

 			append models to internal dictionary

 		augmentDistance(self)
 			Utilities for storing and manipulating XPFSA models inferred by XGenESeSS

 			Calculates the distance between all models and stores them under the
 			distance key of each model;

 			No I/O

 		select(self,var="gamma",n=None,
 			reverse=False, store=None,
 			high=None,low=None,equal=None,inplace=False):
 			Utilities for storing and manipulating XPFSA models inferred by XGenESeSS

 			Selects the N top models as ranked by var specified value (in reverse order if reverse is True)

 			Inputs -
 				var (string): model parameter to rank by n (int): number of models to return reverse (boolean): return in ascending order (True) or descending (False) order
 				store (string): name of file to store selection json high (float): higher cutoff
 				equal (float): choose models with selection values equal to the given value
 				low (float): lower cutoff
 				inplace (bool): update models if true
 			Output -
 				(dictionary): top n models as ranked by var in ascending/descending order

 		setVarname(self):
 			Utilities for storing and manipulating XPFSA models inferred by XGenESeSS

 			Extracts the varname for src and tgt of each model and stores under src_var and tgt_var keys of each model;

 			No I/O

 		to_json(outFile)
 			Utilities for storing and manipulating XPFSA models inferred by XGenESeSS

 			Writes out updated models json to file

 			Input -
 				outFile (string): name of outfile to write json to

 			Output -
 				(No output but writes out files)

 		setDataFrame(self,scatter=None):
 			Generate dataframe representation of models

 			Input -
 				scatter (string) : prefix of filename to plot 3X3 regression matrix between delay, distance and coefficiecient of causality Output -
 				Dataframe with columns
-			  ['latsrc','lonsrc','lattgt',
-			   'lontgtt','gamma','delay','distance']
+				['latsrc','lonsrc','lattgt','lontgtt','gamma','delay','distance']

 **class simulateModel**